nathaneltitane/nathaneltitane/README.md

 Nathanel + Titane - Industrial Design!

-This repository hosts the website built to showcase my portfolio as an industrial designer.
+This repository hosts the website built to showcase my works and projexts as an industrial designer.

 Nathanel + Titane uses: